AI bubble

-Statistics
+History

-The number of Google searches for the term "AI" accelerated.
+The number of Google searches for the term "AI" has accelerated.

-In late January 2025, the unexpectedly successful launch of the Chinese-made chatbot DeepSeek resulted in concerns about a possible AI bubble.
-The stock prices of many AI companies dropped, such as Nvidia's shares dropping 17% in one day.
-Nvidia's share price recovered 8.8% the following day.
-In August 2025, a report by the Massachusetts Institute of Technology stated "despite US$30–40bn in enterprise investment into Gen[erative]AI, [...]
-95% of organisations are getting zero return".
-Spending from US mega caps is expected to reach $1.1 trillion between 2026 and 2029, and total AI spending is expected to surpass $1.6 trillion.
+In January 2025, the Chinese-made chatbot DeepSeek demonstrated performance on par with AI models developed at far greater expense.
+The stock prices of many AI companies dropped—for example, Nvidia's dropped 17%, or approximately US$600 billion in market value in a single day, though it recovered 8.8% the following day.
+In late 2025, spending from US mega caps was expected to reach $1.1 trillion between 2026 and 2029, while total AI spending was expected to surpass $1.6 trillion.

-Due to the growing demand for computer chips to sustain AI technologies, Nvidia became the highest valued company in the world and the first to ever have reached a market value of $4 trillion in July.
+Due to the growing demand for semiconductors to sustain AI technologies, Nvidia in July 2025 became the first company in the world to reach a market value of $4 trillion.
 The figure had quadrupled since 2023, when it surpassed $1 trillion.
 The company's value made up roughly 7.3% of the S&P 500, which hit an all-time high.
-In October 2025, the company's value grew beyond $5 trillion, rising higher than the GDP of every country except for the US and China, according to data from the World Bank.
+In October 2025, the company's value grew beyond $5 trillion, rising higher than the GDP of every country except for the United States and China, according to data from the World Bank.
 Over the year 2025, AI-related enterprises accounted for roughly 80% of gains in the American stock market.
 Some sceptics warned that the rapid rise of AI tech firms may be the result of excessive financial engineering.

 Microsoft disclosed that it had spent almost $35 billion on AI infrastructure in the three months leading up to the end of September.
-In October, it became the second most valuable company in the world largely due to its 27% stake in OpenAI.
+In October, it became the second-most-valuable company in the world, largely due to its 27% stake in OpenAI.
 While seeing increases in revenue by 18% and in net income by 12%, share values dropped by 4% in after-hours trading amid investors' concerns about the possible costs of sustaining the AI boom.

-In late 2025, 30% of the US S&P 500 and 20% of the MSCI World index was solely held up by the five largest companies, which was the greatest concentration in half a century, and share valuations were reportedly the most stretched since the dot-com bubble.
+In late 2025, 30% of the US S&P 500 and 20% of the MSCI World index was solely held up by the five largest companies (Nvidia, Microsoft, Apple, Alphabet, and Amazon), which was the greatest concentration in half a century, and share valuations were reportedly the most stretched since the dot-com bubble.
 Experts warned that AI companies were extremely overvalued, with the S&P 500 trading at 23 times forward earnings, and the FTSE Index trading at 14 times, showing how expensive the US market had become.
-The Case–Shiller price-to-earnings ratio for the US market also exceeded 40 for the first time since the dot-com crash.
+The Shiller price-to-earnings ratio for the US market also exceeded 40 for the first time since the dot-com crash.

+In late June and across July 2026, South Korea's stock market had a historic crash, with the KOSPI index dropping by 44% in 40 days, erasing $2.18 trillion in market value due to a massive sell-off in Samsung Electronics and SK Hynix stocks (which together held more than half of the index value), triggered by Big Tech's lack of short-term return on investment in AI infrastructure, and fears of a subsequent slowdown in demand for High Bandwidth Memory chips.